Imago

 “The game is in a good place,” McKay said.

-As for the always heated catch-versus-no-catch debate, Battista explained the focus centered on modern replay.
+As for the always-heated catch-versus-no-catch debate, Battista explained the focus centered on modern replay.
 The committee wants the rulebook to match how plays appear in real time and how they look when officials slow them down frame by frame.
-So, technology continues to shape how the league defines control and possession.
+The issue became a point of conversation in the playoffs.

 Finally, the replay review will return to the table on Monday.
-Battista noted discussion around the “potential use of replay to put a flag on the field that was not originally called by game officials.”
+Battista noted discussion around the potential use of replay to put a flag on the field that game officials did not originally call.

-The NFL is constantly looking for ways to improve the product, but for now, major rule overhauls do not appear imminent.
+The NFL is constantly looking for ways to improve the product, but for now, major rule overhauls do not appear imminent, nor a ban on tush push.